-- ESS3: For subprojects with high water demand, developing, monitoring and reporting on the detailed water balance, and considering opportunities for the improvement of its efficiency; for projects with high emissions of greenhouse gases (GHG), estimating and monitoring GHG emissions, as technically and financially feasible7 (ESS3); - ESS4: Strictly managing traffic in and from nearby settlements; considering and mitigating climate change impacts (extreme weather events and likely natural disasters) on the proposed infrastructure; considering and mitigating impacts on the provision of ecosystem services to communities; providing universal access to infrastructure (access for people with disabilities) as relevant; strictly controlling the use of security personnel at subproject sites (ESS4); developing and adhering to an environmental and social Code of Conduct (see Annex 6 for key elements of Code of Conduct) and ensuring that all contractors and sub-contractors similarly adopt and adhere to the Code of Conduct; - Developing a procedure for reporting and investigation of any incidents involving project workers or communities, including producing a root cause analysis, and developing and implementing corrective measures to prevent such incidents in the future (ESS2; ESS4); - ESS6: Categorizing habitats into transformed, natural and critical habitats; demonstrating how conditions are met for undertaking a World Bank-supported activity in a critical habitat if this is the case; assessing impacts on and applying mitigation measures for sustainable delivery of ecosystem services (ESS6); - ESS8: Considering impacts on intangible cultural heritage (along with tangible assets) and on natural features of cultural significance; respecting the traditional use of cultural sites by local communities and retaining access to these sites; providing for the fair and equitable sharing of benefits from commercial use of such cultural heritage consistent with customs and traditions of the subproject affected parties (ESS8). - 51.
-PFIs will be required to monitor environmental and social performance of their borrowers proportionally to the level of risk of their subprojects, identify any unexpected circumstances which may increase risk of subprojects during their implementation, request borrowers to apply any additional mitigation measures as required by the increased risk of a subproject, keep records of environmental and social due diligence applied to the subproject portfolio management and report on the above to EG on regular basis.
+- rules; where workers between 16-18 years old are employed in MSME operations, employers have to conduct a risk assessment to ensure that the work they are performing is not hazardous and does not interfere with education, physical or emotional development; - ESS3: For subprojects with high water demand, developing, monitoring and reporting on the detailed water balance, and considering opportunities for the improvement of its efficiency; for projects with high emissions of greenhouse gases (GHG), estimating and monitoring GHG emissions, as technically and financially feasible10 (ESS3); - ESS4: Strictly managing traffic in and from nearby settlements; considering and mitigating climate change impacts (extreme weather events and likely natural disasters) on the proposed infrastructure; considering and mitigating impacts on the provision of ecosystem services to communities; providing universal access to infrastructure (access for people with disabilities) as relevant; strictly controlling the use of security personnel at subproject sites (ESS4); developing and adhering to an environmental and social Code of Conduct (see Annex 6 for key elements of Code of Conduct) and ensuring that all contractors and sub-contractors similarly adopt and adhere to the Code of Conduct; - Developing a procedure for reporting and investigation of any incidents involving project workers or communities, including producing a root cause analysis, and developing and implementing corrective measures to prevent such incidents in the future (ESS2; ESS4); - ESS6: Categorizing habitats into transformed, natural and critical habitats; demonstrating how conditions are met for undertaking a World Bank-supported activity in a critical habitat if this is the case; assessing impacts on and applying mitigation measures for sustainable delivery of ecosystem services (ESS6); - ESS8: Considering impacts on intangible cultural heritage (along with tangible assets) and on natural features of cultural significance; respecting the traditional use of cultural sites by local communities and retaining access to these sites; providing for the fair and equitable sharing of benefits from commercial use of such cultural heritage consistent with customs and traditions of the subproject affected parties (ESS8). - 51.
+PFIs are required to monitor environmental and social performance of their borrowers proportionally to the level of risk of their subprojects, identify any unexpected circumstances which may increase risk of subprojects during their implementation, request borrowers to apply any additional mitigation measures as required by the increased risk of a subproject, keep records of environmental and social due diligence applied to the subproject portfolio management and report on the above to EG on regular basis.

-7 Methodological support may be sought from the MoEPA.
+10 Methodological support may be sought from the MoEPA.